 Michael Kratsios:

-I haven’t got a very good quantity for that, however I feel what I’ve heard from the business and what retains arising is that it’s a a lot, far more important knowledge hog than any sort of search you’d have as we speak.
-And it is one thing that’s exponentially rising with the categories of searches that Americans are doing as we speak.
+I haven’t got a very good quantity for that, however I believe what I’ve heard from the trade and what retains arising is that it’s a a lot, way more vital information hog than any kind of search you’d have at this time.
+And it is one thing that’s exponentially rising with the categories of searches that Americans are doing at this time.

 Sen. Bernie Moreno (R-OH):

-So once you had 94% of new energy era in America over the past 4 years be wind and photo voltaic, that most likely is not practically sufficient to provide the sort of vitality that we have to energy the AI revolution.
+So whenever you had 94% of new energy technology in America over the past 4 years be wind and photo voltaic, that most likely is not almost sufficient to supply the sort of vitality that we have to energy the AI revolution.
 Would you agree?

 Michael Kratsios: